 make space for your laminate flooring, and it's the easiest.

-The second approach is the more technical one and necessitates more intricate cutting on your laminate board to make it fit your door frame.
-It's time-consuming and difficult and you'll also need to purchase sealant to hide ugly gaps.
+The second approach is the more technical one and necessitates more intricate cutting of your laminate board to make it fit your door frame.
+It's time-consuming and difficult, and you'll also need to purchase sealant to hide ugly gaps.
 It's the type of installation process that's better left to the professionals, so we recommend you follow the first option.

 Radiator Pipes